 It’s important that we attach our spoken (or written) words of “high value” to a loved one’s life – a “tangible” action that helps them know they have great value in your eyes and in God’s eyes as well.
 As Jacob blesses his sons and uses word pictures to point out each one’s potential.
 By doing this he attaches high value to each son through the spoken blessing.
 We are shown this is Genesis 49.

 The last element of a meaningful blessing is to picture your child's future.
 Who do you want your child to become?
-Think about the type of person that you hope your child will become over the next 18 years.
+Think about the type of person that you hope your child will become.
 Think about the type of character you hope to see in your child.
 Just as God declared His plans for us in Jeremiah 29:11, you too can declare your plans for your child and picture a special future.

 On the day of the event, you will be asked to present your child at the front of church and be given an opportunity to read the blessing you have written for them, if you so desire.